By Bob Witte, KØNR

 Most repeaters in Colorado are blessed with very few malicious interference problems.
 If you do hear this sort of thing (jamming, foul language, etc.), NEVER acknowledge it on the air.
 Giving the person some kind of response only encourages the behavior.
 Also keep in mind that interference may not be intentional.
 Most operators have at one time or another accidentally keyed the mike or have mistakenly left the receiver volume turned down and transmitted on top of someone.
 Assume good intentions until proven otherwise.

-Both 2 Meters and 70 cm normally exhibit line-of-sight propagation.
+Both 2m and 70 cm normally exhibit line-of-sight propagation.
 This means that the signal travels to the optical horizon (and perhaps a little farther).
 Increased Height Above Average Terrain (HAAT) increases the distance to the horizon and propagation distance.
 This is why repeaters are located on the tops of mountains or tall buildings.

 The front range of Colorado enjoys excellent VHF & UHF repeater coverage due to the close proximity of the mountains to the flat plains where much of the population is concentrated.
 Propagation characteristics of 144 MHz and 440 MHz are similar, with 440 MHz more susceptible to the shadowing effects of hills and other obstructions.

 On some occasions, VHF and UHF propagation enhancement occurs and signals propagate significantly further than line-of-sight.
 These propagation modes include tropospheric ducting, sporadic E-skip and meteor scatter.
 Most of the long-distance VHF/UHF work is done using single-sideband or CW on the low end of the bands.
+This is a whole ‘nuther aspect of VHF operating and is a ton of fun but not the focus of this article.

 FM signal reports are often given in terms of receiver quieting.
 A strong signal will fully quiet an FM receiver, while a weak one will be quite noisy.
 A “full quieting” report is given to a signal which exhibits no background noise or hiss.
 Signal reports are often given in terms of “percent quieting” to give the transmitting station a better idea of the signal quality.